stetre/moonlibs/README.md

 #### Lua version

-All libraries currently assume Lua 5.3.
+All libraries currently attempt to detect the version of the installed Lua interpreter.
+If the attempt fails, they assume Lua 5.3.
-It is possible to compile/install/uninstall for a different Lua version using the `LUAVER` variable.
+It is possible to compile/install/uninstall explicitly for a given Lua version using the `LUAVER` variable.
 For example, to compile and install for Lua 5.4:

 ```bash